top of page

 This invitation is extended to all current members of the OBA, festival participants (adults), as well as adjudicators and Provincial Band Festival sponsors.
 We also invite you to bring a guest.

-The evening will also include complimentary appetizers and bar, great music, the Festival Awards, a keynote address by Jeff King, author of Foundations for Superior Performance.
+The evening will also include complimentary appetizers and bar, great music, the Festival Awards, a keynote address by Dr. Colleen Richardson - Director of Bands and Music Education professor at Western University (London, ON) as well as the founder of the Western/OBA Intermediate Honour Band portfolio/project.

 Our goal of the Directors' Social is to provide a venue and atmosphere to celebrate our passion for education and our love of music.
 It is one of only a few opportunities that we music educators have to socialize during the academic year, and this year we have a lot of catching up to do!